MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/clean-extent-containers.md

 > [!WARNING]
 > Once the `.clean databases extentcontainers` command is run, the recoverability defined in the [retention policy](../management/retentionpolicy.md) is reset to the time when the command was executed by the user.
 You won't be able change the database state to an earlier point in time.
 We advise only running this command based on [Azure Advisor recommendation](../../azure-advisor.md#delete-unused-storage-artifacts).

-## Permissions
+### Permissions

-You must have [AllDatabasesAdmin](access-control/role-based-access-control.md) permissions to run this command.
+You must have AllDatabasesAdmin or AllDatabasesMonitor permissions to run this command.
+For more information, see [role-based access control](access-control/role-based-access-control.md).

 ### Syntax